KelvinFkr2015/acme_processflow/docs/html/_sources/sample.rst.txt

         timeseries = 20
         # this will run amwg only at 5
         amwg = 5, 10
-        # this will turn off the coupled diag
+        # this will turn off the aprime diags
-        coupled_diags = 10
+        aprime_diags =
         e3sm_diags = 10

     [e3sm_diags]